ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 , where ``XXX`` is the three-digit format for the version.
 For example, the path for 2023 R1 is typically ``C:/Program Files/ANSYS Inc/v231``.

-Launch Mechanical in server mode with this code:
+Launch Mechanical in server mode with this command:

 .. code::